zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/ggsa-publishing-export/ggsa-publishing-export.md

 ## **STEP 1**: Publishing vs. Draft

 1. Select Pipelines from the left Nav Bar and see all the pipelines.
-2. Click on the RetailPromotions from Lab 3 to see that pipeline running with Live Output.Also note that every time you click on the Done button the stream stops but all the changes are saved to the pipeline.
+2. Click on the RetailPromotions from Lab 3 to see that pipeline running with Live Output.
+Also note that every time you click on the Done button the stream stops but all the changes are saved to the pipeline.
 3. On the top right part of the screen notice that the pipeline is in the Draft mode and only runs while the pipeline is open for each user

     ![](./images/donedraft.png " ")